lucasvegi/Elixir-Refactorings/README.md

 * __Category:__ Traditional Refactoring.

-* __Motivation:__ Dead code (i.e., unused code) can pollute a codebase making it longer and harder to maintain.
+* __Motivation:__ Dead code (*i.e.*, unused code) can pollute a codebase making it longer and harder to maintain.
 This refactoring aims to clean the codebase by eliminating code definitions that are not being used.

 * __Examples:__ The following code shows an example of this refactoring.
 Before the refactoring, we have a function ``bar/2`` that modifies the two values received as parameters and then returns the power of both.